Draftees 2026

 Defence - has been decimated by injuries to KPPs.
 On stats, their best defenders are McKay, Reid, Redman, Roberts, Blakiston, Ridley, McGrath and Prior.
 Ridley gets in before Blakiston on experience.
 Though Blakiston can argue, how do I get experience if I'm not getting picked.
 And prior is unlucky.
 Kondgiannis is talented but, probably, needs a season in the "magoos" (twos).

 Midfield - again, too many injuries.
 Sharp walks into the inside midfield, and can kick regular goals.
 Merrett, Durham and Duursma are regulars.
 Bryan (ruck), Caldwell and Parish need injury-free seasons.
 Tsatas will improve.
 While, Fiorini will add depth - outside and inside.
 Gresham, in maturity, needs to show more.
 A string of non-core midfielders sit on the interchange bench to provide rotations.
+According to the press, Martin is out for season 2026, but we're still 8 weeks out, and on paper he is in their best 23.

 Forward - Wright & Caddy are the key forwards surrounded by Lanford, Perkins, Kako, and the "newy" Robey on a flank.